Buddytheelff/webmapping/Chapter10/readme.md

 In Example 1.3, we moved three tasks into their own functions.
 The three blocks to create the background graticule are moved to `setGraticule()` (lines 8-9 and 29-31).
 The loops used to accomplish the CSV to GeoJSON attribute data transfer are moved to `joinData()` (lines 21-22 and 33-37), which returns the updated `franceRegions` GeoJSON features array.
 Finally, the `regions` block that adds our enumeration units to the map is moved to its own `setEnumerationUnits()` function (lines 24-25 and 39-41).
 For each of these functions, the variables needed by the script within the function are passed to it as function parameters.

-> ### **Move your attribute array and `expressed` variables to the top of _main.js_, encapsulate your script within a self-executing anonymous wrapper function, and group tasks within the callback into their own defined functions.**
+> ### **Move the attribute array and `expressed` variables to the top of _main.js_, encapsulate the script within a self-executing anonymous wrapper function, and group tasks within the callback into their own defined functions.**

 ### III.
 Creating a Color Scale